How to spot a solar cowboy company

 Solar Shine – becomes Solar Shinier, funnily enough, in the same premises, with the same staff.
 But, unfortunately, the Australian Consumer Law has not closed this loophole yet.

-When they have been operating for a couple of years and have sold and installed a lot of poor-quality systems that are starting to fail on mass, rather than supporting their clients and fixing the problems, they shut the company down, start up a new one under a similar name, do the same thing again, and leave their old clients high and dry.
+When they have been operating for a couple of years and have sold and installed a lot of poor-quality systems that are failing on mass, rather than supporting their clients and fixing the problems, they shut the company down, start up a new one under a similar name, do the same thing again, and leave their old clients high and dry.

 Some dodgy solar cowboy company directors have done this over three times in the last decade.